 Students presently in an XL/Honors course must maintain an overall grade of 85% or above in their present math class to proceed to the next level advanced math class.
-Students presently in a regular math class hoping to move up to XL/Honors classes, must maintain an overall grade of A- or above to be considered for placement in those classes.
+Students presently in a regular math class hoping to move up to XL/Honors classes, must maintain an overall grade of A- or above to be considered for placement in those classes and complete the course with a 95% or above to be placed in an XL/honors class.
 Decisions on initial course placement requests are communicated to the students when they receive their approved class list by email in the Spring.
 Any significant drop off in academic performance during the second semester may endanger your placements in XL, honors or AP courses.